What Level of Cut Resistant Gloves Do I Need?

 If you don’t often work with sharp objects, this should suffice.
 Many industries also prefer this, especially those industries that require a good level of hand dexterity.
 Use this for the handling of objects, cleaning work, and many other applications that don’t require dealing with sharp tools.

 It is still important to avoid sharp objects when using Level 2 gloves.
-Although they provide a higher level of protection against abrasions, cuts, and punctures, you should still delegate it to simpler tasks.
+Although they provide a higher level of protection against abrasions, cuts, and punctures, you should still delegate them to simpler tasks.
 If you need thin and dexterous gloves to work on more intricate projects, this is a good choice.
 It can be used for a variety of applications and industries such as in packing, automotive work, shipping, and warehouses.

 If you deal with sharp tools and blades occasionally but not too often, this is a good level for you to choose.
 It is preferred by many industries because it sits in the middle of good hand protection and dexterity.
 It provides a semblance of protection for the hands but it also enables the hands to move freely.
 This is the level of gloves to look for by people in the construction, electrical, and pumping industries.